 - Neurological disorders: Epilepsy, any loss of awareness/blackouts, Parkinson's Disease, Stroke or Transient Ischemic Attack (TIA), Head Trauma/Surgery.

-- Cardiovascular disorders: Angina, Device Implants, Heart Failure, Heart Surgery including Angioplasty (stent), high blood pressure over the age of 69 years.
+- Cardiovascular disorders: Angina, Device Implants, Heart Failure, Heart Surgery including Angioplasty (stent).

-- Psychiatric disorders: Dementia, learning/behavioral/personality disorders (Autism, Asperger's), Schizophrenia, Bipolar, Severe Anxiety or Depression.
+- Psychiatric disorders: Dementia, learning/behavioural/personality disorders (Autism, Asperger's), Schizophrenia, Bipolar, Severe Anxiety or Depression.

 - Visual disorders; Cataracts, Monocular Vision, Diplopia (double vision), Night Blindness.